aspose-gis/Aspose.GIS-API-Reference/english/net/aspose.gis.formats.mapinfotab/mapinfotabdriver/createlayer/_index.md

 ---
-title: CreateLayer
+title: MapInfoTabDriver.CreateLayer
 second_title: Aspose.GIS for .NET API Reference
-description:
+description: MapInfoTabDriver method.
+Creates a layer and opens it for adding new features.
 type: docs
 weight: 40
 url: /net/aspose.gis.formats.mapinfotab/mapinfotabdriver/createlayer/
 ---
-## MapInfoTabDriver.CreateLayer method (1 of 4)
+## CreateLayer(string, MapInfoTabOptions) {#createlayer_9}

 Creates a layer and opens it for adding new features.